Radiologic Technology Program

 Education for radiologic technologists is rigorous and includes classroom, laboratory and clinical experience.
 The program and the profession are physically and mentally demanding.
 The clinical and classroom experiences require approximately 40 hours of participation per week.
 This experience is primarily during the day; however, some evening experience is also required.

-The mission of the radiologic technology program at UC Blue Ash College is to educate and prepare students for a career as a diagnostic radiographer.
+- Goals and Program Effectiveness: The mission of the radiologic technology program at UC Blue Ash College is to educate and prepare students for a career as a diagnostic radiographer.

 Know The Costs